-Project interventions include hydro-mechanical work such as Repairs/replacement of shutters with seals, Repair/renewal of hoisting arrangements, etc. These activities will generate waste in terms of replaced parts, packaging material, empty containers, use and disposal of oil & grease, iron scrap, etc. There will be a mix of hazardous and non-hazardous wastes.
+Project interventions include hydro-mechanical work such as repair/replacement of hoists and ropes, repair and general maintenance and up keeping of gates, etc. These activities will generate waste in terms of replaced parts, packaging material, empty containers, use and disposal of oil & grease, iron scrap, etc. There will be a mix of hazardous and non-hazardous wastes.
 It is important to have a plan ready for disposal of such wastes before start of the activity.

-Pollution prevention and control measures with respect to waste management: Project engineer needs to identify all the waste generated from hydro-mechanical work including replaced parts with estimated quantities and categorisation as hazardous and non-hazardous waste.
+Pollution prevention and control measures with respect to waste management shall include:

+Project engineer needs to identify all the waste generated from hydro-mechanical work include replaced parts with estimated quantities and categorisation as hazardous and non-hazardous waste.
 Storage and disposal of removed parts need to be planned by Executive Engineer; separately for hazardous waste which will be given to authorised vendors only.

-e) Debris Management
+e) Muck / Debris Management

-Rehabilitation work will generate and construction debris due to repair and demolition works such as repairs to masonry portion of dam and other repair works etc, operation of construction equipment and machinery and waste generation thereof, etc.
+Rehabilitation work will generate muck and construction debris due to repair and demolition works such as removal and fresh laying of rip-raps, removal of top layer during road repairs, operation of construction equipment and machinery and waste generation thereof, etc.

-Pollution prevention and control measuresin respect of Debris management shall include:
+Pollution prevention and control measures in respect of Muck/Debris management shall include:

-- debris disposal site shall be identified by contractor and concerned Executive Engineer together and necessarily avoid natural water courses. - While identifying such locations, endeavour would be to find low lying areas nearby so as to avoid effort of transporting debris. - Area on the course of natural drainage should be avoided. - The construction debris from all operational areas shall be regularly scavenged and disposed off at identified disposal sites only. - No dump site shall be located in forest area. - No dump site shall be located on agricultural area. - The Contractor shall educate his workforce on issues related to disposal of waste. - The debris disposal sites have to be suitably rehabilitated by leveling and restoring to original conditions and slopes stabilized. - If required, grass and local shrubs should be planted to rehabilitate the site.
+- Muck/debris disposal site shall be identified by contractor and concerned Executive Engineer together and necessarily avoid natural water courses. - While identifying such locations, endeavour would be to find low lying areas nearby so as to avoid effort of transporting muck/debris. - Area on the course of natural drainage should be avoided. - The construction debris from all operational areas shall be regularly scavenged and disposed off at identified disposal sites only. - No dump site shall be located in forest area.

+- No dump site shall be located on agricultural area. - The Contractor shall educate his workforce on issues related to disposal of waste. - The debris disposal sites have to be suitably rehabilitated by leveling and restoring to original conditions - If required, grass and local shrubs should be planted to rehabilitate the site.